UPDATE: May 3 - We've updated the Freeview App section with more recent information.

 What does the Freeview app do?

-The app, available on iOS or Android, gives you a guide to the next seven days of Freeview content, the option to download and watch shows, view downloads offline, recommended programmes based on your viewing habits, alerts and reminders for programmes and Freeview related news.
-Unfortunately, both apps are reviewed quite poorly by users.
-Fortunately, there’s a brand new version due for release on 22 January 2019 for iOS, with the Android version following at an unconfirmed date in early 2019, which adds live streaming from BBC, ITV and Channel 4 to the rest of the functions.
+The app, available on iOS (opens in new tab) or Android, gives you a guide to the next seven days of Freeview content, the option to download and watch shows, view downloads offline, recommended programmes based on your viewing habits, alerts and reminders for programmes and Freeview related news.
+The Apple version has received a major update as of the early months of 2019, giving it the ability to link to programmes on BBC iPlayer, ITV Hub, All 4, Demand 5 and UKTV Play.
+Keep in mind that you need to have the apps downloaded already, the Freeview app can't play content by itself.
+There will be an Android version following at an unconfirmed date in early 2019, but as of May 3 2019, the app remains unchanged.

 How fast does my internet need to be to watch online content with Freeview?

 Freeview recommends a minimum speed of 2Mbps for watching catch-up and video streaming.
 Chances are your connection is definitely good enough if you’re already watching online video without a problem, but run a speed test if you’re not sure.

 Can I record shows or movies on Freeview?

 You can if you have a Freeview HD Recorder, or have a HDR hooked up to your Freeview TV.
 Either way, you need an extra box attached to your TV in some way.